deep-diver/ai-paper-reviewer/content/paper-reviews/2410.18860/index.md

 ![](figures/figures_18_0.png)

-> 🔼 This figure illustrates the workflow of DeCoRe, showing how it contrasts the outputs of a base LLM and a masked LLM to mitigate hallucinations.
+> 🔼 The figure illustrates the workflow of DeCoRe, a decoding strategy that contrasts the outputs of a base LLM and a masked LLM to mitigate hallucinations.
 > <details>
 > <summary>read the caption</summary>
 > Figure 1: Overview of the DeCoRe workflow.
 Given the same input, the base LLM (LLMbase) and the variant with masked retrieval heads (LLMmasked) predict the next token.
 An uncertainty estimation is applied to the base model's output using conditional entropy: higher conditional entropy increases the contrastive factor (a), penalising predictions that align with the LLMmasked.
 The final prediction is selected based on weighted contrastive decoding of the outputs from both models, leading to a more grounded response.